ConnectedBradford/Connected-Bradford-ChildrensSocialCare/README.md

 </a>

 #CB_FDM_ChildrensTrust

-This dataset contains scripts and documentation for the ChildrensTrust data, sourced from Bradford Council and fully anonymised for use in the Connected Yorkshire project.
+This dataset contains documentation for the ChildrensTrust data, sourced from Bradford Council and fully anonymised for use in the Connected Yorkshire project.
 It includes routinely collected clinical and social care data for 23,597 children, covering the period from 2004-01-29 to 2025-05-01.

 ##Dataset Overview

 FDM Name: CB_FDM_ChildrensTrust
 Latest Build: 2025-06-09
 Linkable: Yes, to other FDMs
 Anonymisation: Fully anonymised; no identifiable information (e.g., names, addresses)

-###Core FDM Tables
+##Core FDM Tables

 person
 observation_period
 personLSOA
 persons_distinct

-###Source Tables
+##Source Tables
 These tables contain pseudonymised records with person-level data (prefixed with tbl_) and lookup/reference data (prefixed with cb_):

 tbl_OpenPseudonymised_Assessments_202110_to_202502

 tbl_OpenPseudonymised_Children_in_care_202110_to_202502

 tbl_OpenPseudonymised_CIC_202110_to_202502

 tbl_OpenPseudonymised_CIC_Missing_202110_to_202502

 tbl_OpenPseudonymised_CIC_Placements_202110_to_202502

 tbl_OpenPseudonymised_CIN_Plans_202110_to_202502

 tbl_OpenPseudonymised_CP_Plans_202110_to_202502

 ####Documentation